maxwelld90/modelling/exploratory/cscw-markov/README.md

     - or is it simply due to the fact that in the scenario, it is simply more useful?
     - we should take a look at the data of a collaborative session, and consider interactions on the two widgets there. is there a difference?
         - because recent queries are arguably more important for saved documents, perhaps without defined roles?

+- so with recently saved documents and queries controlled, maybe we can get an idea of what one is more dominant.
+    - we need to control both to be able to draw meaningful conclusions!